 One thing that is very important to me is biology and nature.
-I believe in the beauty of Mother Nature and as an animal, we should fit in and connect with Mother Nature as much as possible not to fight her.
+I believe in the beauty of Mother Nature and as an animal, we should fit in and connect.
 This is why I got so interested in biology and what makes animals and our bodies work the way they do.
 I know when I have felt most stressed in my life, I have been cooped up in a hospital, room, office or city and can’t see sunlight, trees or hear the birds.
 I also noticed the more I studied biology I became in awe of the design of all living things.

 Everything we do does affect the planet; we are connected to everything else that lives in our same home.
 The Earth is a fragile creature, we are well served to remember that.
 Historically the species that have overgrown, have eventually become extinct.
 The human species has now become the very sickest species on the planet, the rates of CANCER are now so staggering.
 When I say to connect with nature, your religion, your environment it is all the same.
 We need to regularly take stock and remember other creatures and to get into the environment to balance ourselves and feel well again.

-To reconnect some people go for a walk with their dog, some people ride their bike, others meditate, others pray, or go camping; whatever works for you.
+To reconnect some people, go for a walk with their dog, ride their bike, others meditate, others pray, or go camping; whatever works for you.
 When you are feeling sick, stressed, over-worked, or lonely, reconnect with Mother Nature, or your Church, or friends and you will you feel much better.

-I do a mixture of things, I meditate, walk my dog (in nature), play tennis (in nature), go sailing (in nature), ride my bicycle (in nature), meet with special friends (often in nature), and go camping (in nature).
+I do a mixture of things, I meditate, walk my dog (in nature), play tennis (in nature), go sailing (in nature), ride my bicycle (in nature), meet with friends (often in nature), and go camping (in nature).
 I define these as all spiritual pursuits.

-Meditation is a mental focus to realise benefits or as an end in itself.
+Meditation is a practice or mental focus to realise benefits or as an end in itself.